DrThomasAger/smile/README.md

 ***(: Smile***'s are composed of eyes `:`, and mouths  `(`, in-order to label sections of a prompt so that humans and large language models (LLMs) can understand a consistent structure.
 It enhances instruction following, team coherence, and token efficiency.

-All the while you are **guaranteeing predictability of the key inference outputs of your organization** for both you and your model.
+All the while you are making more **predictable** the **key inference outputs of your organization** for both you and your model.

 ## Why (: Smile?
 - **Science says it makes you feel good** - Smiling makes you happier, more productive, and makes the models happier too.
 - **Happy data makes an AI utopia future** - The more positive data we feed the AI, the more positive it will feel towards humanity.

 ### Technical Advantages of a Structured Prompt Language
-- **Maintainable** -  contribute meaningfully to the same prompt with clear comprehensibility.
+- **Maintainable** -  contribute meaningfully to the same prompt with clear comprehensibility over long periods of time or a team of prompt engineers.
-- **Future-Proof**  - Allow teams of engineers to retain your AI intelligence when your key prompt engineer leaves.
+- **Future-Proof**  - allow teams of engineers to retain your prompt engineering knowledge even after your key prompt engineer leaves.
+- **Explainasble** - map outcomes to prompt text changes more clearly with semantic markdown, allowing you to justify your AI decisions in a court of law.
 - **Portable across foundation and open source** – the same prompt works across models like ChatGPT, Claude or Gemini.
 - **Token efficient** – symbols such as `(:` and `:)` compress well in modern tokenizers.